 Before we left last week, I made these Date Nut Bars for my mom, who stayed at our home to take care of Peep and Flora.

 Will you be doing any shopping on Amazon Prime Day tomorrow and Wednesday?
 While I love to shop local, I’m just not sure how practical it will be this year.
 Plus, as I wrote a couple of weeks ago, we need to plan on our packages taking up to 4 weeks to arrive this year.
 I am going to check out some of the deals to see what I can nab to get started on my shopping.
 If you aren’t a Prime member, you can take advantage of all the Prime deals with a free, 30-day trial membership.

 Another review on this Rosemary, Fig & Nut Bread that brought an immediate smile to my face…

 I just made this because I woke up craving something savory and figgy.
 I literally got chills when I took the first bite (straight from the oven).
 But, then I let it cool and sprinkled it with goat cheese and a bit of honey….. my life will never be the same!
 So good, and comforting!!!
 Thank you!

-I am going to find some Turkey Wings (or thighs) and make this Turkey Stock this week.
-This stock is so delicous and is the perfect base for our Thanksgiving Turkey Gravy, as well as this low-fat and soul-warming Creamy Turkey Soup (you’ll be surprised at what makes it creamy!)
+I am going to find some Turkey Wings (or legs or thighs) and make this Turkey Stock this week.
+This stock is so delicious and is the perfect base for our Thanksgiving Turkey Gravy, as well as this low-fat and soul-warming Creamy Turkey Soup (you’ll be surprised at what makes it creamy!)

 Speaking of Thanksgiving, if you are a planner then you will want to nab this printable 2020 Thanksgiving planner.
 It will undoubtedly help you have a much more relaxed and stress-free Thanksgiving day.